-The Interim-Year Teaching Practicum, between the two summers of coursework at SIT, is an integral part of the low-residency program.
+The Interim-Year Teaching Practicum, between the two summers of coursework at SIT, is an integral part of the part-time, hybrid program.
 It is intended to be a time of significant professional growth, when students can reflect on the learning experiences of the first summer and experiment with new skills, attitudes, knowledge, and awareness in their classrooms.
 It also provides a way for students to evaluate their teaching goals, for their practicum supervisors to assess strengths and weaknesses, and for both to determine future directions for improvement and growth.
-There are two options for meeting the 160-hour teaching requirement:
+During the IYTP period, students must teach at least 124 hours.